Looking for road trip ideas? Want to visit Scotland? Well, we have the ideal destination just for you. Come visit the North Coast 500!

 It’s good to note that June, July and August are the most popular months to visit.
 This means you won’t be alone on the road or at top sights.
 We recommend visiting during the shoulder months of April, May, September and October for a quieter experience.

 - Come visit with a summer itinerary in Scotland or travel in winter for a quieter time

 - Related: Your guide to the best time to visit Scotland

 Our top advice is to book your road trip early!
 As we’ve mentioned before, during the high season, the NC500 is very popular.
 If you have specific accommodation or activities in mind, make sure to reserve in advance.

 Why not let a local expert plan your trip for you?
 Our travel consultants can tailor your favourite itinerary to your needs and preferences.
 They are based in Edinburgh and know Scotland like the back of their hand.

-When you book your Scotland road trip with Nordic Visitor, you get many added benefits.
+When you book your NC500 driving tour with Nordic Visitor, you get many added benefits.
 We have a trusted rental car partner, and you can expect quality and value.
 Your self-drive package will include 2 authorised drivers, GPS, CDW, as well as a hand-drawn map with local tips and recommendations.